Device driver synthesis and verification: Software model checking

-Run Time Analysis
+Run-time analysis

 Dynamic program analysis is performed by running the program with sufficient test inputs to produce interesting behaviors.
 Safe Drive is a low overhead system for detecting and recovering from type safety violations in device drivers.
 With only 4% changes to the source code of Linux network drivers they were able to implement SafeDrive and give better protection and recovery to Linux kernel.
 A similar project using hardware to isolate the device drivers from the main kernel is Nook.
 They place device drivers in separate hardware protection domain called "nooks" and they have separate permission setting for each pages making sure that a driver does not modify pages which are not in its domain but can read all kernel data since they share the same address space.

 Another similar work in this area is on automatic recovery of operating systems due to driver faults.
-MINIX 3 is an operating system which can isolate major faults, defects are detected and failing components are replaced on the fly.
+Minix 3 is an operating system which can isolate major faults, defects are detected and failing components are replaced on the fly.

-Device driver Synthesis
+Device driver synthesis

 An alternative to verification and isolation of faults is to deploy techniques in device driver development process to make it more robust.
 Given a device specification and operating system functions, one method is to synthesize device driver for that device.
 This helps to reduce the human introduced errors as well as the cost and time involved in developing the system software.
 All the synthesis methods rely on some form of specification from the hardware device manufacturers and operating system functions.